 Because of the special characteristics of hardwood, you always have to pay extra care, especially when you’re hunting for a new vacuum.

-These types of floors can scratch easily and are not always easy to clean.
+- Floors are more prone to scratching and are not always easy to clean.

 Not Every Vacuum Qualifies!

-- Canister vacuums with long hoses and attachments can also handle most tasks quite well, especially since a lot of dirt and dust can build up underneath your furniture.
+- Canister vacuums with long hoses and attachments can handle most tasks quite well, especially since a lot of dirt and dust can build up underneath your furniture.